Kingdom of Kongo: Matrons

-Lastly, the council contained four women with great influence on the council.
+The council contained four women with great influence on the council.
 They were led by the Mwene Nzimba Mpungu, a queen-mother, usually being the king's paternal aunt.
 The next most powerful woman was the Mwene Mbanda, the king's great wife, chosen from the Nsaku Lau kanda.
 The other two posts were given to the next most important women in the kingdom being widowed queens dowager or the matriarchs of former ruling kandas.